photon-storage/gw3-doc/docs/api/gateway/dag.md

 Adds data to a DAG.
 Similar to upload request, a CID is returned in the response header `ipfs-hash` if the PUT request succeeds.
 The CID represents the root node of the new DAG after the addition.
 A follow-up operation can be performed on the new CID to further update the DAG.

 - **cid**
-  - Required: Yes
+  - Required: yes
   - Description: `cid` specifies the DAG root node
   - Example: `QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn`

 - **path**
-  - Required: Yes
+  - Required: yes
-  - Description: can be nested directories that lead to a file.
+  - Description: file path under the root CID
-  - Example: `/example.txt`
+  - Example: `/foo/bar/example.txt`

 - **ts**
-  - Required: Yes
+  - Required: yes
-  - Description: Query parameters that represent the timestamp now
+  - Description: a query parameter that represents the current unix timestamp
   - Example: `1688644825`

 ## Example